tiraffe/SQLolita/README.md

 # SQLolita
-A DBMS use PLY to paser.
+A DBMS using PLY to paser.